dogtim/Associate-Android-Developer/README.md

   - With Kotlin, we prefer using properties rather than functions for such cases.
   - top-level functions
   - Scope functions: let, apply, with, run, also
+- Ready to get the certificate from [Add Kotlin to an existing app](https://developer.android.com/kotlin/add-kotlin)
+  - How to create Java/Kotlin files
+  - Source organization
+  - Code conversion and nullability
+  - lateinit
+  - safe-call (?.) v.s elvis operator (?:)
+- Calling Kotlin codes from Java
+  - The @JvmStatic annotation tells the Kotlin compiler to generate a static version of the annotated member or method
+  - The @JvmName annotation is a powerful tool that influences how Kotlin names classes, properties, and methods in the bytecode it generates for the Java Virtual Machine (JVM).
+We'll discuss another of its uses later in this codelab.
+  - @JvmStatic @Throws(IOException::class)
 # Android Components
 - Navigation
 - ViewModel